melvinquashie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0-program assign a random number to the variable n each time it is executed.
+0- print whether the number stored in the variable n is positive or negative.
-1-
+1-print the last digit of the number stored in the variable n.
 2-
 3-
 4-